HKtrill/ai-business-coach/README.md

   - **Stability score** (`stability_score`) aggregates `Contract`, `Dependents`, and `Partner` indicators
   - **Interaction terms** (`monthly_tenure_`) combine `monthly_bin` and `TenureBucket` for nuanced pattern detection
   - **Log transformations** applied to `TotalCharges`, `MonthlyCharges`, and `spending_rate` to reduce skewness
-  - Additional features: `Contract`, `Dependents`, `SeniorCitizen`, and `OnlineSecurity` these will be used to engineer additional features and interations to further boost model performance without overfitting the models
+  - Additional features: `Contract`, `Dependents`, `SeniorCitizen`, and `OnlineSecurity` these will be used to engineer additional features
 - Cascade design:
   - **LR** captures linear relationships
   - **RF** captures clusters